-- Being removed from classes and leaving the school prior to the official end of the school day with a parent or legal guardian is considered an early checkout.
+Being removed from classes and leaving the school prior to the official end of the school day with a parent or legal guardian is considered an early checkout.
 A photo ID is required to check a student out of school.
-Only those persons who have been previously approved by the parent(s)/guardian(s), and officially recorded on the student's records at school will be allowed to check out a student. - Students need to be checked out 30 minutes before dismissal.
-Students will not be called out of class within the last 30 minutes of the school day. - To be considered "in attendance" for a school day, a student must be present for at least one-half of the school day, excluding the lunch period.
-Students leaving school before meeting that requirement will be considered absent for the day. - A parent or legal guardian must bring appropriate documentation showing the necessity of an early checkout at the time the student is released from school.
+Only those persons who have been previously approved by the parent(s)/guardian(s), and officially recorded on the student's records at school will be allowed to check out a student.